P/E RATIO: [PASS]

 If the growth rate of the prior three quarter's earnings, 50.94%, (versus the same three quarters a year earlier) is greater than the growth rate of the current quarter earnings, 45.95%, (versus the same quarter one year ago) then the stock fails, with one exception: if the growth rate in earnings between the current quarter and the same quarter one year ago is greater than 30%, then the stock would pass.
 The growth rate over this period for GB is 45.9%, and it would therefore pass this test.

 EPS GROWTH FOR CURRENT QUARTER MUST BE GREATER THAN THE HISTORICAL GROWTH RATE: [PASS]

 The EPS growth rate for the current quarter, 45.95% must be greater than or equal to the historical growth which is 12.96%.
 GB would therefore pass this test.

 EARNINGS PERSISTENCE: [FAIL]

-One final earnings test required is that the long-term earnings growth rate must be at least 15% per year.
-GB's long-term growth rate of 24.17%, Based on the average of the 3 and 5 year historical EPS growth rates using the current fiscal year EPS estimate, passes this test.
+The final important criterion in this approach is that Earnings Growth be at least 15% per year.
+GB's long-term growth rate of 12.96%, Based on the average of the 3 and 4 year historical EPS growth rates, fails the minimum required.